 Not wanting to go out and purchase a bunch of decorations (yes, I am cheap) I thought it better that we just make a few decorations.
 Given my boys new love of crafting, I thought that homemade crafts would not only give the boys something fun to do, but also be a great way to decorate!

-Have you been to the site yet?
+Have you been to the HP Creative Studio site yet?
 If not, you should definitely visit!
-It is an excellent place to find printable Halloween decorations, Halloween coloring pages, and Halloween worksheets, Pumpkin Carving Templates, and much more!
+It is an excellent place to find free Halloween printables decorations, Halloween coloring pages, and Halloween worksheets, Pumpkin Carving Templates, and much more!

 Look at these cute Floating Monster Decorations!